claudiaidcm/rails-pdf-highlighter/README.md

-# 📄 Rails PDF Highlighter
+# 📄 Rails PDF Text Extractor

 A lightweight Ruby on Rails **8.0** application that extracts text from uploaded PDF files and returns the structured content as JSON.